Beloumi/Crypto-Eck/README.md

 Battcrypt was designed by Steven Thomas and is also a finalist of the Password Hshing Comptition.
 This implementation does not contain the key derivation mode.
 It will be updated later.

+Catena is a Password-Scrambling Framework designed by Christian Forler, Stefan Lucks and Jakob Wenzel.
+The Password Hashing Competition gave special recognition to Catena and three other schemes.
+There are two instances: Catena-Dragonfly and Catena-Butterfly.
+Both can be used with the round-reduced version H' of Blake2b and also as FULL version.

 The latest Realease 1.52 of Bouncy Castle now contains a slightly modified version of this implementation of Bcrypt.
 It is only available here for comparison reasons.